 Sure, splitting your firewood into the right size for your method of burning is important.
 However, there are other factors that play into this as well including how you split the wood and storage for the season.

 What Is The Optimal Size To Split Firewood?

-I explained the average length and thickness you should split your firewood (6 inches wide by 15 inches thick) but it really does depend on the stove or fireplace that you are using as well as the condition of the original wood.
+I explained the average length you should split your firewood is 6 inches wide, while the thickness should be 15 inches, but it really does depend on the stove or fireplace that you’re using as well as the condition of the original wood.